 Robotics is one of the fastest growing fields in science, technology, engineering and mathematics (STEM) and women have benefited from that growth.
 Over the past three decades, women in robotics have faced challenges, but at the same time, have seen encouraging progress.

-“Around the time I entered graduate school in the early 90s, the number of females going into PhD programs in robotics showed a big step up, and I was part of that,” said Julie Adams, associate professor of computer science and computer engineering at Vanderbilt University.
+“Around the time I entered graduate school in the early 90s, the number of females going into PhD programs in robotics showed a big step up, and I was part of that,” said Julie Adams, Professor of Computer Science at Oregon State University.

 At that time, Adams was one of only three women of the 30 to 35 students in the general robotics, automation, sensing & perception (GRASP) laboratory at the University of Pennsylvania, and one of the first to graduate with a PhD.